Mikunigaoka Station (Osaka): History

 Mikunigaoka Station opened on 15 February 1942.
 With the privatization of the Japan National Railways (JNR) on 1 April 1987, the former JNR portion of the station came under the aegis of the West Japan Railway Company.

-Station numbering was introduced on the Hanwa Line in March 2018 with the its platforms being assigned station number JR-R29.
+Station numbering was introduced on the Hanwa Line in March 2018 with its platforms being assigned station number JR-R29.

 Passenger statistics

 In fiscal 2019, the Nankai station was used by an average of 40,650 passengers daily.
 The JR portion of the station was used by 24,227 passengers (boarding only) during the same period.